MD with polarization does not work in parallel

 Kinetic En. step 0: 0.746753, step 0: 0.785093

 Total Energy step 0: -9858.98, step 0: -9858.01

 Conserved En. step 0: -9858.98, step 0: -9858.01

 The pressure differences make that simulations in parallel explode.

-#4 Updated by David van der Spoel over 8 years ago
+#4 Updated by David van der Spoel about 9 years ago

 My topology had a water molecule consisting of five charge groups.
 The mdrun code detects this and turns off shell prediction, which in turn leads to crashes.
 By fixing the topology (attached file), the code runs as expected and produces identical results with 1 or 4 threads.
 Using threads means domain decomposition rather than particle decomposition, which is good!

 This then means that when inter-charge group shells are detected the code fails, so I propose to build in a fatal error in this case, in both mdrun and grompp.

-#5 Updated by David van der Spoel over 8 years ago
+#5 Updated by David van der Spoel about 9 years ago

 - Status changed from New to Closed